Worst-Case Scenario: Firms wrestle with supply bottlenecks

 And then ... unforeseeable disaster.

-Like other importers, Poses is contending with a perfect storm of supply trouble — rising prices, overwhelmed ports, a shortage of ships, trains, trucks — that will likely into 2022.
-Now he is reconsidering a decision he made five years ago: to shift production out of the United States to China.
-It might make sense, he thinks, to bring production back — at least to Mexico, if not the United States — to protect him from the risks of relying on factories an ocean away in China.
+Like other importers, Poses is contending with a perfect storm of supply trouble — rising prices, overwhelmed ports, a shortage of ships, trains, trucks — that is expected to last into 2022.
+The experience proved disturbing enough that Poses is reconsidering a cost-saving decision he made five years ago: to shift production of his games and toys out of the United States to China.
+Now, he thinks, it might make sense to bring production back — at least to Mexico, if not the United States — to protect him from the risks of relying on factories an ocean away in China.

 “I’m willing to make smaller margins," he said, “if it means less anxiety.”

-Other American companies are making similar calculations: 52% of the U.S. manufacturing executives surveyed by the consulting firm Kearney said they have started buying more supplies in the United States in response to COVID-related supply disruptions; 41% specifically said they wanted to cut their dependence on China.
+Other American companies are making similar calculations: 52% of the U.S. manufacturing executives surveyed by the consulting firm Kearney said they have started buying more supplies in the United States in response to COVID-related supply disruptions.
+Forty-seven percent said they plan to reduce reliance on supplies or factories from a single country; 41% specifically said they wanted to cut their dependence on China.

-Companies are also worried about becoming caught in the crossfire of a trade war between the United States and China.
+And not just because of the virus-related bottlenecks in shipping, severe as they are.
+Companies are worried, too, about becoming caught in the crossfire of a trade war between the United States and China, the world’s two biggest economies.

+In America, there is bipartisan frustration over China’s sharp-elbowed trade practices — which, critics say, includes cybertheft — as well as its crackdown on civil liberties in Hong Kong, repression of Muslims in Xinjiang and bullying of neighbors in South and Southeast Asia.

+“Are we in a 21st century version of the Cold War?
+Yes,’’ said trade lawyer Michael Taylor, a partner at King & Spalding.
+“The endgame is not nuclear annihilation.
+The endgame now is economic dominance.’’

-For decades, companies have piled up profits by moving manufacturing to China and other low-wage countries.
+For decades, companies have piled up profits by moving manufacturing to China and other low-wage countries, then exporting their products back to the United States.
 They have also held down costs by keeping inventories to a minimum.
+Under a “just-in-time” approach, factories buy materials only as they need them to meet orders.

+But relying on distant factories and keeping inventories threadbare is risky.
+In March 2011, an earthquake and tsunami damaged auto parts plants in northwestern Japan.
+The resulting parts shortages temporarily idled car plants around the world, including some in the United States — a sobering reminder that lengthy supply chains are vulnerable to disruption.

+Then came Trump’s trade war.
+Importers scrambled to reconfigure their supply chains and find alternatives to Chinese factories after Trump imposed stiff tariffs on goods from China.

+But they’d never seen anything like what COVID-19 inflicted on global commerce.

-As countries locked down and families took refuge at home in February and March last year, companies slashed inventories and canceled orders.
-And the economy did, in fact, collapse: In the United States, it imploded at a record 31.2% annual rate from April through June 2020.
+As countries locked down and families took refuge at home in February and March last year, companies sold off inventories and canceled orders from suppliers.
+And the economy did, in fact, collapse: In the United States, gross domestic product, the broadest measure of economic output, fell at a 31.2% annual rate from April through June 2020 — the worst quarter in records dating to 1947.

 Then something unexpected happened.